tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/networkwatcher/network-security-group-flow-logs/flow-log-query-post.md

 manager: vitinnan
 ---

-# Query Network Security Group Flow Logs status
+# Query the status of flow logging

 The command to query the status of Network Security Group flow logs is shown below.